raspberrypilearning/grow-a-tree/en/step_2.md

 ```
 + Run the program again to check your changes.
 Top tip: cover the computer's camera with your finger to test your changes.
 --- /task ---
-Does the game feels more respinsive when you increase and/or decrease Tree sprite's size?
+Does the game feels more responsive when you increase and/or decrease Tree sprite's size?
 These are the kind of things that Games Developers have to consider when designing for user interaction.

 ## Stop Tree sprite from getting too big!
 Now to the second condition.